 Postpartum essentials for moms.

-Do not forget your regular wear light coverage foundation, lipstick, and a natural-looking blush.
+Packing all your makeup items for your hospital stay is not a good idea.
+Rather pack on your makeup essentials to look more natural and fresh such as regular wear light coverage foundation, lipstick, mascara and a natural-looking blush.
 You would hardly get more than 10 mins for your make-up.
 That’s the beginning of motherhood.

 Your favorite lip balm is essential for dry lips because if you opt for epidural/spinal, you won’t be able to eat or drink anything until you deliver – leaving your lips dry and crusty.